-One way to illustrate demand for various types of land uses within the Town of Janesville is to look at the number of building permits that were issued in past years.
-Figure 5.6 shows the Town issued a total of 453 building permits, an average of 35 permits per year, from 1995 to 2007.
-Figure 5.6 also shows that the majority of these permits were issued for new residences indicating that there was a fairly high demand for housing and a comparatively low demand for commercial and industrial development in those years.
+One way to illustrate demand for various types of land uses within the Town of Harmony is to look at the number of building permits that were issued in past years.
+Figure 5.4 displays the number of building permits issued by the Town for new residential and commercial/industrial improvements from 1995 to 2007.

+Figure 5.4

-Figure 5.6 Town of Janesville New Residential and Commercial Building (Improvements) Permits: 1995-2007
+New Residential and Commercial/Industrial Building (Improvements) Permits

+1995 - 2007